dorkodu/sage/evangelism.md

 Sage is completely language agnostic and instead focuses on concepts and patterns that are achievable **no matter how you're building a Sage server. **Every language and every Sage implementation does things slightly differently.

 Think of it as a complete journey of what goes into building a Sage API, from design, to architectures, to implementation, and even documentation.

-### Is it for me?

-I decided to write this book after seeing how much interest there was in pushing Sage implementations to the **next level.** The book starts with an introduction to Sage, its history, and basic concepts.
-It then quickly ramps up to more intermediate and advanced concepts that will allow you to deeply understand the tradeoffs involved in building Sage APIs.

-You'll get the most out of the book if you've dabbled with Sage already and are ready to learn to take it to the next level and learn about what is coming as you implement it in your organizations.

 ### So what is Sage?